Eight of Pentacles

 It is important to maintain a good work-life balance and keep stress confined to business hours, giving you space outside that time to decompress and connect to your personal life and more calming influences.

-Remember, being tired and stressed may be an outcome of a busy days work, but it makes no sense if you start the day in the same state, as that is when mistakes really start to happen!
+Remember, being tired and stressed may be an outcome of a busy day's work, but it makes no sense if you start the day in the same state, as that is when mistakes really start to happen!

 SpiritualIcon for 'Spiritual' row

 This is a time when you will be thinking about gaining new skills with a view to bettering your career position or pursue new business or creative ideas.
-It may also represent a time where you learn new skills to move career.
+It may also represent a time when you learn new skills to move career.

 As long as this is something you will be proud of for reasons other than simply material gain, you will enrich yourself with the experience.